 I am a legally blind individual with an eye condition called Bardet Biedl Syndrome and have difficulty reading printed materials.
 Typically, I read using electronic magnifiers such as a Close Circuit TV or Freedom Scientific’s Ruby magnifier.
 But, these have downsides.
 A CCTV, especially a desktop version, is not portable, and the Ruby, though it’s portable, is generally for quick reading and it is just one more item for the user to carry with them.

 Now, thanks to the advances of mobile technology, there is another way!
 The National Federation of the Blind has made the dream of reading print for blind, visually impaired, and print-disabled individuals into a reality with the KNFB Reader, a fast, accurate, and easy to use app for an iOS or Android smartphone or tablet.
+You can now also use KNFB Reader on any Windows 10 computer, phone, or tablet.
 The KNFB Reader mobile app reads print aloud and can be used to read just about any printed material accurately and almost instantly.